Perweenbushra76/Perweenbushra76/README.md

 - 🔭 I’m currently working on [Php]

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning cloud  and cyber security

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to cloud and related technologies

 - ⚡ Fun fact: I like to keep my night shift activated 24 x 7